Amy Eguchi

 Dr. Amy Eguchi is a Teaching Professor (LSOE) in the Department of Education Studies.

-Amy holds her M.A. in Child Development from Pacific Oaks College, Ed.M. in Education from Harvard Graduate School of Education, and Ph.D. in Education from the University of Cambridge.
-She possesses a wealth of experience as a teacher and leader in technologically enhanced education to promote students’ STEM+C learning, with particular focus on educational robotics, computer science (CS) education and AI in K12.
-Her professional background and experience focuses on providing better STEM+C learning opportunities for all students including underprivileged and female students.
-Her research and projects focus on enhancing student learning with a transdisciplinary approach using various technologies including educational robotics and digital fabrication tools.
+She holds an M.A. in Child Development from Pacific Oaks College, an Ed.M. in Education from the Harvard Graduate School of Education, and a Ph.D. in Education from the University of Cambridge.
+She has extensive experience as a teacher and leader in technology-enhanced education that supports students’ STEM+C learning, with particular focus on educational robotics, computer science education, and artificial intelligence in K–12 settings.